tibs/markup-history/notes-per-slide.rst

 ``rhyme="ababab"`` and then on each line the rhyming word and which part (a,
 b) of the rhyming scheme it is.

+(In the 16x9 version of this slide, I've set these far to the right, to make them more obvious.)

 .. _`TEI by example`: http://teibyexample.org/examples/TBED04v00.htm

 .. raw:: latex